HomeTrue North Blog

 Winter: December-February

-Winter is another wonderful season to appreciate the snow and festive spirit.
+Winter is another wonderful season.
+Admire the snow-capped mountains and frozen lakes.
 Winter in Jasper National Park is cold, with highs barely reaching 20 degrees and lows falling below zero.
-However, those who brave the elements can participate in exclusive adventures.
-Snowshoeing, skiing, and ice skating are all on the menu.
-Winter campgrounds are also available to outdoor enthusiasts.
+However, those who brave the elements can participate in snowy adventures.
+It is the time of year for snowshoeing, skiing, and ice skating.

 Three people standing on a platform looking at the snowy alpine landscape

 Note that the park service closes some backcountry areas during the winter to protect the caribou.
-Avoid visiting places like Moraine Lake and the Columbia Icefield because the roads are usually closed due to avalanche danger.
+Places like Moraine Lake are inaccessible due to seasonal road closures.
+Sometimes the Icefields Parkway closes due to avalanche risks.

 Outdoor Activities

-• The temperature drops between 12 and 7 degrees Fahrenheit during this time, making it ideal for skiing.
+• The temperature drops during this time, creating ideal conditions for skiing.

 Temperature

-• Winter temperatures range from 12 to 7 degrees Fahrenheit, with January being the coldest.
+• Winter temperatures range from 23 to 5 degrees Fahrenheit (-5 to -15 degrees Celsius), with January being the coldest.

 Key Events

-• Frosty's Fat Bike Race Series (January) Frosty's Fat Bike Race Series was founded in 2014 for cyclists looking to test their mental fortitude and physical fitness.
+• Frosty's Fat Bike Race Series (January) Frosty's Fat Bike Race Series (9) was founded in 2014 for cyclists looking to test their mental fortitude and physical fitness.
 The Nordic Valley resort hosts two events in Frosty's Fat Bike Race Series: cross-country and downhill races.
+There are no current dates for this event.

-• Jasper Beer & Barley Summit (February) The Summit, held at the world-famous Fairmont Jasper Park Lodge, offers a unique spirit/beer/food experience.
+• Jasper Beer & Spirits Festival (February) The festival (10), held at the world-famous Fairmont Jasper Park Lodge, offers a unique spirit/beer/food experience.
 It combines the spirits of beer festivals, fascinating story-time seminars, and wilderness adventures.
 Each evening of the two-night festival showcases different recipes of alcoholic concoctions and foods prepared by JPL's amazing chefs!
 Throughout the day, hear passionate tales from some of the world's best brewers, distillers, and other guests.

 • Devour!
-The Canadian Rockies Food Film Festival (February) This winter, discover a passion for food and film in the stunning Jasper National Park.
+The Canadian Rockies Food Film Festival (February) Discover a passion for food and film in the stunning Jasper National Park.
 Cozy up in the Rockies while celebrating cinema and indulging in fine food and wine.
 This event is also hosted at the Fairmont Jasper Park Lodge.
-Tasty eats, artsy films, and workshops are a few of the activities to look forward to during this festival.
+Tasty eats, artsy films, and workshops are a few of the activities to look forward to during this festival (11).
+There are no dates released for 2024.

 Experience: The Canadian Train